EXL/Stuff/Examples/Android-SDL2/ReadMe.md

 Android SDL2 Example
 ====================

-A simple SDL2 example for Android.
+A simple SDL2 example for Android OS.

 ## Build, Install and Run on Android: